 - Start your interview!
 Turn on the recorder and begin with:

 “I am… (interviewer says name).
 Please say your name and tell me what neighborhood you live in.
 (Interviewee says name and where they live.)

 Here are 10 suggested questions to get you started.
 You may choose others instead.
+The best questions are ones that interest you and get your friend talking.
+Follow up questions, such as “And then what happened?” can be very useful in keeping the stories flowing.
 More example questions can be found here.

 1. When were you born?

 3. What was it like growing up there

 4. What were some of your favorite things to do?